Read our Infosheets to learn more about your rights and obligations

 Youth Court

-Fifteen-year-old David has been charged with stealing a car and his trial is being held today before the youth court.
-Accompanied by his lawyer, David arrives at the courthouse.
-He watches with curiosity as lawyers, police officers, judges, witnesses, and clerks hurry by.
-David feels a bit overwhelmed by the flurry of activity and wishes he knew a bit more about the youth court.
+Fifteen-year-old David has been charged with stealing a car and his trial is being held today in Youth Court.
+David arrives at the courthouse with his lawyer.
+He watches with curiosity as lawyers, police officers, judges, witnesses and clerks hurry by.
+David feels a bit overwhelmed by all the activity and wishes he knew a bit more about youth court.

 Questions and answers